roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

  "No. I've got my yearly physical tomorrow and then I have some errands to run.
 I'll be gone fishing this weekend so it will be Monday before you can stop by again."

  "Okay, but if I have to wait that long you had better have some help when I get here."
-Report_Story #1